slimjim49j/knightwatch/README.md

   display.render();
 };
 ```
 This is the main render function that tells the display class what to draw to the canvas.
-This function is then passed to the engine class where it is displayed on the screen.
+This function is given to the engine class which calls it on every successful game update.